 Oysters and Guinness

-The simplest dishes are often the best.
-And the dish based on Oysters and Guinness is one of them.
+The simplest dishes are often the best and the pairing of oysters and Guinness is one of them.
 The flavours blend surprisingly well.
 The balance on the palate is fantastic, between iodine and sea flavours of the shellfish and the light bitterness and a touch of caramel from the stout.
 While many Irish people already liked to associate the oyster with the famous Irish stout, this dish did not become officially known until 1837, the year in which this special combination made a name for itself in the local and international press.
 So much so that the dish has become a true Irish speciality, served notably at the Guinness Storehouse, the Dublin museum dedicated to the dark beer.

 We source from the award winning Carlingford Oyster Company They are a family business working in the heart of the famous Carlingford Lough in Ireland where oysters have thrived for many centuries.
 The award winning unique sweet taste and high meat content of the Carlingford Oyster is a real natural treat.
 They are rich in protein and low in fat with exceptionally high levels of trace elements such as iodine, iron, selenium copper and zinc; all of which delivers a superb flavour.